fastify/fastify-jwt/README.md

 #### Typescript

-To simplify the usage of namespaces in typescript, you can use the `FastifyJwtNamespace` helper type:
+To simplify the use of namespaces in TypeScript you can use the `FastifyJwtNamespace` helper type:

 ```typescript
 declare module 'fastify' {